Ignition Interlock Devices

 Almost all states incorporate ignition interlock devices into drunk driving sentences for certain offenders.
 These devices test a driver's breath before allowing the vehicle to be started, and periodically retest breath during the drive.
 Depending on the specifics of the drunk driving conviction, in some states an ignition interlock device may be required by state law, or may be within the discretion of the judge to order.

 While attorneys can be particularly helpful in either deflecting or reducing the seriousness of charges against their clients, they also can help at the sentencing stage.
-If you believe you are a good candidate for an IID following a DUI conviction, you should consider speaking with a DUI attorney near you to review your options.
+If you believe you are a good candidate for an IID following a DUI conviction, consider having a DUI attorney review your case for free.